How SAFEs Convert: An Interactive Guide for Founders

 - Discount Rate: A percentage reduction from the Series A price per share, meaning the SAFE holder pays less than new investors.
 Typically 15-25%.
 A 20% discount means paying 80% of what Series A investors pay.

-- MFN (Most Favored Nation): An automatic upgrade clause.
+- Most Favored Nation (MFN): An automatic upgrade clause.
 If you issue subsequent SAFEs with better terms, earlier MFN holders get upgraded to match those terms.

-The post-money SAFE (introduced by YC in 2018) fundamentally changed the conversion math by fixing ownership percentage at the time of investment rather than at conversion.
-This gives founders and early investors more predictable dilution and eliminates some complex edge cases from the original pre-money SAFE structure.
+The post-money SAFE (introduced by YC in 2018) changed the conversion math by fixing ownership percentage at the time of investment, giving founders and early investors more predictable insight to dilution.

 Capped SAFE Conversion

-The valuation cap is the most common SAFE term and the easiest to understand.
-It establishes a maximum valuation at which the SAFE converts to equity, protecting early investors if your company's valuation increases significantly by the time of your priced round.
+The valuation cap establishes a maximum valuation at which the SAFE converts to equity, protecting early investors if your company's valuation increases significantly by the time of your priced round.

 Caps are typically negotiated based on comparable companies at similar stages in your industry and location.
 Factors like existing traction, team experience, market size, and competitive dynamics all influence the discussion.
 Research recent deals in your space by talking to other founders, investors, startup lawyers, and accelerators to understand what's reasonable for companies at your stage.
 A cap that's too low creates excessive dilution; one that's too high may make it difficult to find investors willing to take early-stage risk.